[Applies to KMDF and UMDF]

 The WdfObjectDelete method can return before the framework has deleted the object and its child objects.
 The order in which the framework deletes child objects is not predictable.

-For more information about WdfObjectDelete, see Framework Object Life Cycle.
+For more information about WdfObjectDelete and the cleanup rules for a framework object hierarchy, see Framework Object Life Cycle.

 The WdfObjectDelete method must be called at IRQL <= DISPATCH_LEVEL.
 If your driver is deleting a control device object, WdfObjectDelete must be called at IRQL = PASSIVE_LEVEL.
 Similarly, if your driver is deleting a common buffer, WdfObjectDelete must be called at IRQL = PASSIVE_LEVEL.